-The mission of McKendree is to provide a high quality educational experience to outstanding students.
-We guide our students in the pursuit of academic excellence which will prepare them for leadership roles in our society.
+We guide our students in the pursuit of academic excellence, which will prepare them for leadership roles in our society.
 To achieve this end we encourage broader vision, enriched purpose, engagement with community, commitment to responsible citizenship, openness to new ideas and dedication to lifelong learning.
-In keeping with our history and traditions, we provide our students with a rigorous, broadly based liberal arts curricula joined with specialization in a specific discipline.
+In keeping with our history and traditions, we provide our students with a rigorous, broadly based liberal arts curriculum joined with specialization in a specific discipline.